JimmyKenMerchant/RaspberryPi/synthesizer/README.md

 **About PCM Output**

-* Maximum volume is adjusted to -6dB (half) in 16-bit depth to considef of line level (appx. -10 dBV, 316mVrms, 894mVp-p).
-DACs' maximum Vrms are 900m to 2100m in my experience.
+* PCM outputs L and R with each 16-bit depth.
+DACs' maximum Vrms are 900m to 2100m in my experience, besides line level is appx. -10 dBV, 316mVrms, 894mVp-p.

 * This sampling rate has jitter.
 Your DAC is needed its jitter remover.